-ARTICLE V
+ARTICLE V.

-"The Governor of the Straits Settlements will at all times to the utmost of his power take whatever steps may be necessary to protect the Government and territory of Pahang from any external hostile attacks, and for these or for similar purposes Her Majesty's Officers shall at all times have free access to the waters of the State of Pahang; and it is agreed that those waters extend to three miles from the shore of the State concession to other than British subjects or British Companies or persons of the Chinese, Malay or other Oriental Race, or enter into any political correspondence with any foreign State.
+"The Governor of the Straits Settlements will at all times to the utmost of his power take whateversteps may be necessary to protect the Government and territory of Pahang from any external hostile attacks, and for these or for similar purposes Her Majesty's Officers shall at all times have free access to the waters of the State of Pahang; and it is agreed that those waters extend to three miles from the shore of the State.